IshitaShitut/MoireElectronicBands/README.md

 orfac		      :	             # Tolerance for eigenvector orthogonalization

+local normals         : < yes/no >   # Compute local normals.
+If set to no, local normals
+                                     # are set along the z axis for all atoms.
 num neighbours        : 	     # Number of neigbouring cells to scan for convergence e field z             :              # in meV
 onsite energy         :              # in meV (For each type of atom, the onsite energy